The Mani Rimdu festival in Nepal: a tourist guide

 How to get to Tengboche

 Tengboche is on the Everest Base Camp trek and requires a couple of days hiking.
-The quickest way is to fly into Lukla.
+The quickest way is to fly from Kathmandu into Lukla.
 From there it is 2 days of hiking to Namche bazaar.
 Tengboche is another day of hiking from Namche bazaar.

 A more sustainable way to reach Tengboche is to travel overland and do the Jiri to Lukla trek.